xulab-nwafu/hits/README.md

 ```
 - To perform Gene Ontology enrichment analysis, use `goea` (will make public soon)
 ```
-Usage: /home/xulab/bin/goea gene_id.txt
+Usage: goea gene_id.txt
- e.g.: /home/xulab/bin/goea de.up.txt
+ e.g.: goea de.up.txt
 ```

 Note
 -----
-Please note that `dnaseq`, `vcfcmp`, `rnaseq`, and `goea` can only used for _Fusuarium graminearum_ directly.
-Other species need to change a bit of source codes.  `rnadiff` could be applied for any species, if you like.
+Please note that `dnaseq`, `vcfcmp`, `rnaseq`, and `goea` can only use for _Fusuarium graminearum_ directly.
+Other species need to change a few of source codes.  `rnadiff` could be applied to any species, if you like.

 Dependence
 ----------